Guaraní War: Conflict

-In 1754, Spanish and Portuguese military forces were dispatched to force the Guaraní to leave the area.
+In July 1754, Spanish and Portuguese military forces were dispatched to force the Guaraní to leave the area.
 There was inconclusive fighting throughout 1754 between Guaraní rebels under Sepé Tiaraju and the combined Portuguese and Spanish forces commanded by Gomes Freire de Andrade.
 By the end of 1754 an armistice was signed between the Guaraní and the Spanish and Portuguese forces.

 Hostilities resumed in 1756 when an army of 3,000 Spanish, Portuguese, and native auxiliary soldiers under José de Andonaegui and Freire de Andrade was sent to subdue the Guaraní rebels.
 On 7 February 1756, Sepé Tiaraju was killed in a skirmish with Spanish and Portuguese troops.
 Three days later, the Guaraní were defeated at the battle of Caiboaté.
 1,511 Guaraní were killed and 152 taken prisoner, while 4 Spanish and Portuguese were killed and about 30 were wounded.
 Following the defeat of the Guaraní, the Jesuit missions were occupied by Spanish and Portuguese forces.